LLNL/axom/src/docs/sphinx/coding_guide/sec08_design_implement.rst

       etc.).
 These special member functions will be called, if accessible.
       If they are not user-defined, they are implicitly-defined by the compiler.

-      Compiler-generated special member functions are often incorrect if a class manages a resource whose handle is an object of non-class type.
-Consider a class data member which is a raw pointer to an object.
+      Compiler-generated special member functions can be incorrect if a class manages a resource whose handle is an object of non-class type.
+Consider a class data member which is a bare pointer to an object.
 The compiler-generated class destructor will not free the object.
 Also, the compiler-generated copy constructor and copy-assignment operator will perform a "shallow copy"; i.e., they will copy the value of the pointer without duplicating the underlying resource.

+      Neglecting to free a pointer or perform a deep copy when those operations are expected can result in serious logic errors.
+Following the Rule of Three guards against such errors.
+On the rare occasion these actions are intentional, a programmer-written destructor, copy constructor, and copy-assignment operator are ideal places to document intent of design decisions.

 Restrict copying of non-copyable resources